The Executive Remuneration Review: Germany

 Significant legislative measures at both national and EU level have taken place.
 Key issues were the scope of CRD IV for smaller financial institutions (now addressed in CRD V), the abolition of role-based allowances and mandatory clawback elements for bonus payments.
 In particular, the amended Shareholder Rights Directive, and by extension the ARUG II, contain provisions requiring more detailed and comprehensive information on the individual remuneration of management board members and supervisory board members.
 One of the main features of the amended Shareholder Rights Directive and the ARUG II is the obligation to establish a remuneration policy with a detailed minimum content that has to be submitted to the vote of the general shareholders' meeting at least every four years.

-1 Michael Brems is a counsel, Jens Hafemann is a senior attorney and Falko Maurer is an associate at Cleary Gottlieb Steen & Hamilton LLP.
+1 Michael Brems and Jens Hafemann are counsel and Falko Maurer and Amelie Wagner are associates at Cleary Gottlieb Steen & Hamilton LLP.

 2 Executive employees may establish a representative body of their own called a speakers committee.
 To a broad extent, the functions and responsibilities of such committee are comparable to those of a works council (which is only in charge for regular employees without any management functions).
 In particular, the speakers committee must be informed and consulted prior to the contemplated termination of the employment agreement of an executive.
 In the case of a breach of such obligation, the termination of the employment relationship is invalid (see Section 31 of the German Act on the Speakers Committee,